-Florida Law Restoring The Vote To Former Felons Takes Effect
+Florida Law Restoring The Vote To Felons Takes Effect

 But even among some longtime activists, there's uncertainty about whether to register to vote right away or to wait until the governor and legislators weigh in.
 Some are worried that signing a voter registration form before the rules are clear could be a criminal violation.

-Yraida Guanipa is a former felon who's worked for years on this issue — fighting to regain the right to vote.
+Yraida Guanipa is a felon who's worked for years on this issue — fighting to regain the right to vote.
 Even she is nervous.
 Guanipa says she talked to her husband about it.
 "He says you better wait until March.
 You better wait until (you hear) what the governor says."
 But Guanipa says her heart, the years of work she put in and her love of democracy is telling her to do it.
 She planned to be outside the elections office in Miami when it opened Tuesday, one of the first in line to register to vote.